 Humanist weddings have risen in popularity in the UK, with over 1,000 happening in England and Wales each year.
 But you might be wondering what a humanist wedding ceremony is, and how to have one yourself.

 Lots of couple are now considering these non-religious wedding ceremonies as an alternative to a civil ceremony.
-But what exactly is a humanist wedding, is it legal and do you need to be a humanist to have one?
+But what exactly is a humanist wedding, is it legal, and do you need to be a humanist to have one?

 - What Is a Wedding Celebrant?